(The US to the CRASH of 1929 – continued)

 Traditionalists were fighting back, including those in big cities.
 Conservatives were concerned about what people read.
 F. Scott Fitzgerald and Hemingway were not among the top authors of the twenties.
 The most widely read authors were Zane Grey, Harold Bell Wright and Gene Stratton-Porter.
 The most popular literature was penny novels.
 New York banned D. H. Lawrence's novels Women in Love and Lady Chatterley's Lover.
 Boston banned Sinclair Lewis' Elmer Gantry, an unflattering novel about an evangelist preacher.
 Boston banned Scribner's magazine when it serialized Ernest Hemingway's A Farewell to Arms.
 And federal customs agents confiscated copies of Ulysses by the British author James Joyce.

 People were complaining that children who regularly attended movies developed less respect for authority and that they became sexually precocious and disregarded the virtues of home life.
 The movie industry was threatened by censorship bills being considered in thirty-two state legislatures and by a bill being considered in the US Congress.
 The movie industry tried to regulate itself.
 In 1925, it hired a Presbyterian Elder and a former Postmaster General under Harding, Will Hays, to judge movies.
 The movie industry accepted Hays' guidelines.
 Movies were to have moral endings.
 Vulgar postures and gestures were forbidden.
 Vice was not to be portrayed as attractive.
 Adultery was not to be depicted as justified.
-There was to be no displays of childbirth, sexual hygienics or suggestions of sexual relations between people of different races, or suggestions of "sexual perversion."
+There were to be no displays of childbirth, sexual hygienics or suggestions of sexual relations between people of different races, or suggestions of "sexual perversion."
 The word damn was not to be spoken.
 And public officials and religious beliefs were not to be ridiculed.

 In the middle of the decade in the Bible Belt – in Tennessee – came the "Monkey trial" in which a high school biology instructor, John T. Scopes, was being prosecuted for teaching evolution.
 The major witness for the prosecution was the former presidential candidate, William Jennings Bryan – a fundamentalist.
 Defending Scopes was the famous defense attorney, Clarence Darrow.
 Scopes was found guilty and fined $100.
 Unlike the Hollywood version of the trial decades later, Bryan did not emerge from the trial downhearted and broken.
 He died shortly after the trial but he had been happy with the conviction and his performance.